 🍴 What To Serve with Garlic Butter Mushrooms

 My savory, intensely flavorful garlic butter mushrooms are perfect as a side dish to accompany steak, grilled chicken, or other vegetables!
 Try making my pan-seared flat iron steak recipe - the mushrooms will pair wonderfully!
 Enjoy!

 💭 Angela's Tips & Recipe Notes

-- When cleaning mushrooms, don’t soak them in water!
+- When cleaning mushrooms, don’t soak them in the water!
 Mushrooms absorb a lot of water, so it’s important not to introduce too much water to them before cooking.
-I like to simply wipe off the dirty with a damp paper towel, but if your mushrooms are particularly dirty, you can quickly rinse off the mushrooms and pat dry!
+I like to wipe off the dirty with a damp paper towel, but if your mushrooms are particularly dirty, you can quickly rinse off the mushrooms and pat dry!

 - If mincing your own garlic, crush the garlic first to make it easier!
 Crush the cloves well with your knife, then chop until the garlic is well minced.
 You can also use a sprinkle of salt to help break down the garlic if needed.
 If you don’t like the smell of garlic on your hands, soap them up and rub them on your sink!
 It sounds weird, but the stainless steel absorbs the aroma of the garlic!

 - Want to use bouillon paste instead of teriyaki sauce?
 Make sure you reduce the amount!
-Bouillon paste is super concentrated and can get very salty, so I would recommend starting with a teaspoon and then adding more if you’d like.
+Bouillon paste is super concentrated and can get very salty, so I recommend starting with a teaspoon and adding more if you’d like.
 You don’t want to have an over-salted dish!

 🥡 Storing & Reheating